-For trademarked and brand registered sellers you can run an Amazon headline ad appears above the query results for a given search, at the very top of the page, giving it more visibility.
+Trademarked and brand registered sellers can run an Amazon headline ad.
+This appears above the query results for a given search giving it MORE visibility.
 With a lot of real estate available for the ad, the ad can impart more information than a traditional product ad.
-A headline search ad can be tailored based on the company’s marketing strategy and can be used to either show a single product or a selection of products from a store.
+A headline search ad can be tailored based on the company’s marketing strategy.
+It can also be used to either show a single product or a selection of products from a store.

-Headline search ads may highlight a store’s name, tagline, products, and other branding-related information.
-Much like a traditional banner ad, the benefit of an Amazon headline is that it’s one of the first and most prominent things a consumer sees.
-It can be used to build both brand and product awareness.
+Headline search ads may highlight a store’s name, tagline, products, and other brand-related information.
+Much like a traditional banner ad, the benefit of an Amazon headline is that it’s one of the first and most prominent visual a consumer sees.
+Headline search ads build both brand and product awareness.

 Amazon Product Display Ads

-For those selling into the vnetory An Amazon Product Display Ad is a small ad that appears to the side of other product detail pages, with target tailored by the algorithm to the product that is being viewed.
-Amazon’s primary interest is in making sure that customers get the product that they need and want, and consequently its algorithms are often devoted to making suggestions for other, similar products.
+An Amazon Product Display Ad is a small ad that appears to the side of other product detail pages, with a target tailored by the algorithm to the product that is being viewed.
+Amazon’s primary interest is ensuring that customers get the product that they need and want.
+Its algorithms focus on making suggestions for other, similar products.

-Amazon Product Display ads are intended to garner interest from consumers when consumers are looking at similar products or when consumers have already displayed an interest in similar products.
-The ad itself will show an Amazon product card, which usually includes the name of the product, its reviews, and its star rating.
+Amazon Product Display ads are meant to garner interest from consumers when they are looking at, or have shown interest in, similar products.
+The ad itself will show an Amazon product card.
+The card typically includes the name of the product, its reviews, and its star rating.

 Advertising on Amazon is an important part of running a successful Amazon account.
-Like advertising on other networks, it’s important to create a plan, use all of the available advertising options, do a lot of testing and measure results and adjust strategies based on what you learn.
+Like advertising on other networks, it’s important to:

 - Use all of the available advertising options